SmartObject

 A significant innovation that SmartObject brought to PHP was properties with controlled access.
 This concept, common in languages like C# or Python, allowed developers to elegantly control access to object data and ensure their consistency.
 Properties are a powerful tool of object-oriented programming.
 They function like variables but are actually represented by methods (getters and setters).
 This allows input validation or value generation at the time of reading.

-To use properties, you must:
+To use properties, you had to:

 - Add the annotation